July 26, 2023 New York Giants Training Camp Report - Big Blue Interactive

 - WR Jalin Hyatt flashed his speed on an end-around for a touchdown.

-- In 11-on-11 drills, QB Daniel Jones threw a touchdown to WR Isaiah Hodgins against CB Deontae Banks.
+- In 11-on-11 drills, QB Daniel Jones threw a touchdown to WR Isaiah Hodgins against CB Deonte Banks.

 - QB Tyrod Taylor threw three touchdowns to David Sills, and one each to WR Kalil Pimpleton and WR Collin Johnson.